 Julia KhusnutdinovaCoordination Chemistry and Catalysis Unit2 positions maximum2 positions maximumOrganometallic chemistry, homogeneous catalysis, stimuli-responsive polymers containing coordination compounds.

-Tomomi KiyomitsuCell Division Dynamics UnitNo availabilityNo availabilityPlease see our unit website (https://groups.oist.jp/cddu) for details.
+Tomomi KiyomitsuCell Division Dynamics UnitNo availabilityNo availabilityPlease see our unit website (https://www.oist.jp/research/research-units/cddu) for details.

 Fyodor KondrashovEvolutionary and Synthetic Biology Unit2 positions maximum2 positions maximumAll students are encouraged to design and create their own project or choose among many in the lab.
 We are interested in the study of fitness landscapes, marine, fungal and avian genomics, population genetics, conservation biology, bioinformatics and synthetic biology.

-Denis KonstantinovQuantum Dynamics Unit2 positions maximum2 positions maximum
+Denis KonstantinovQuantum Dynamics UnitTBDTBD

 1. Quantum state detection in electron-on-helium system for qubit implementation